Everything You Need to Know About Freezer Burn

 And then you rage.

-The beautiful steak you had so carefully crafted in your mind to be the centerpiece of your dinner has freezer burn.
+The beautiful steak you had so carefully crafted in your mind to be the centerpiece of your dinner, in fact, has freezer burn.

 Why Don’t We Just Ice Out the Freezer?